A flood prevention system is vital for the following reasons:

 - If you see traces of it in the bowl the next day, it’s time to take action

-- Usually, this will simply mean replacing your flush valve - a relatively easy DIY process.
+- Usually, this will simply require a new flush valve – a fairly simple DIY process.

 - This will save a significant amount of stress if an emergency replacement is needed on the spot.